-- (ii) From Maturity Date up to Extended Maturity Date: [[][, subject to adjustment in accordance with the Business Day Convention set out in (b) below/, not subject to any adjustment, as the Business Day Convention in (b) below is specified to be Not Applicable]/Not Applicable] - (b) Business Day Convention: - (i) To Maturity Date: [Not Applicable/Floating Rate Convention/Following Business Day Convention/Modified Following Business Day Convention/Preceding Business Day Convention] - (ii) From Maturity Date up to Extended Maturity Date: [Not Applicable/Floating Rate Convention/Following Business Day Convention/Modified Following Business Day Convention/Preceding Business Day Convention] - (c) Additional Business Centre(s): - (i) To Maturity Date: [[]/Not Applicable] (ii) From Maturity Data up [[]/Not Applicable] - (ii) From Maturity Date up [[]/Not Applicable] to Extended Maturity Date: - (d) Manner in which the Rate of Interest and Interest Amount is to be determined: - (i) To Maturity Date: [Not Applicable/Screen Rate Determination/ISDA Determination] - (ii) From Maturity Date up [Not Applicable/Screen Rate Determination/ISDA to Extended Maturity Determination] Date: - (e) Party responsible for calculating [Not Applicable/[the Rate(s) of Interest and Interest Amount(s) [and address] (if not the Principal Paying Agent): - (f) Screen Rate Determination: - (i) To Maturity Date: [Applicable/Not Applicable] - Reference Rate: Reference Rate: [] month [LIBOR/EURIBOR/PRIBOR].

-LIBOR and the second day on which the TARGET2
+(ii) From Maturity Date up to Extended Maturity Date: [[][, subject to adjustment in accordance with the Business Day Convention set out in (b) below/, not subject to any adjustment, as the Business Day Convention in (b) below is specified to be Not Applicable]/Not Applicable] (b) Busine ess Day Convention: (i) To Maturity Date: [Not Applicable/Floating Rate Convention/Following Business Day Convention/Modified Following Business Day Convention/Preceding Business Day Convention] (ii) From Maturity Date up to Extended Maturity Date: [Not Applicable/Floating Rate Convention/Following Business Day Convention/Modified Following Business Day Convention/Preceding Business Day Convention] (c) Additi ional Business Centre(s): (i) To Maturity Date: [[]/Not Applicable] (ii) From Maturity Date up to Extended Maturity Date: [[]/Not Applicable] (d) Interes er in which the Rate of st and Interest Amount is determined: (i) To Maturity Date: [Not Applicable/Screen Rate Determination/ISDA Determination] (ii) From Maturity Date up to Extended Maturity Date: [Not Applicable/Screen Rate Determination/ISDA Determination] (e) Party responsible for calculating the Rate(s) of Interest and Interest Amount(s) [and address] (if not the Principal Paying Agent): [Not Applicable/[]] (f) Screen n Rate Determination: (i) To Maturity Date: [Applicable/Not Applicable] • Reference Rate: Reference Rate: [] month [LIBOR/EURIBOR/PRIBOR]. • Interest [] Determination Date(s): (Second London business day prior to the start of each Interest Period if LIBOR (other than Sterling or euro LIBOR), first day of each Interest Period if Sterling LIBOR and the second day on which the TARGET2 business day prior to the start of each Interest Period if PRIBOR) • Relevant Screen Page: [] (In the case of EURIBOR, if not Reuters EURIBOR01 ensure it is a page which shows a composite rate or amend the fallback provisions appropriately) (ii) Maturity Date up xtended Maturity [Applicable/Not Applicable] • Reference Rate: Reference Rate: [] month [LIBOR/EURIBOR/PRIBOR]. • Interest [] Determination Date(s): (Second London business day prior to the start of each Interest Period if LIBOR (other than Sterling or euro LIBOR), first day of each Interest Period if Sterling LIBOR and the second day on which the TARGET2 System is open prior to the start of each Interest Period if EURIBOR or euro LIBOR and the second Prague business day prior to the start of each Interest Period if PRIBOR) • Relevant Screen [] Page: (In the case of EURIBOR, if not Reuters EURIBOR01 ensure it is a page which shows a composite rate or amend the fallback provisions appropriately) ISDA Determi nation: (i) То Ма aturity Date: [Applicable/Not Applicable] • Floating Rate Option: [] • Designated Maturity: [] • Reset Date: [] (In the case of a LIBOR/EURIBOR/PRIBOR based option, the first day of the Interest Period) (ii) Maturity Date up xtended Maturity [Applicable/Not Applicable] • Floating Rate Option: []

-- Interest []

-Determination

-Date(s): (Second London business day prior to the start of each Interest Period if LIBOR (other than Sterling or euro LIBOR), first day of each Interest Period if Sterling

-- 54